What’s the Difference Between Hired-in and Owned Plant Insurance?

 What is Hired-In Plant Insurance?

 Hired-In Plant Insurance, or Hired Plant Insurance as it’s also known, protects machinery, vehicles, and plant equipment you hire rather than own.
 Should hired plant be stolen, or accidentally damaged, Hired-In Plant Insurance can cover the costs of replacement, repair, and ongoing hire charges (subject to circumstances).
+This form of plant hire insurance is essential for businesses regularly using hired equipment to ensure full protection and to cover compensation costs that may arise under the hire agreement.

 What can Hired Plant Insurance cover?